Skip to content

 isMountedbooleanWhether the element is connected to DOM

-Batch multiple attribute changes into a single reconfiguration:
+Batch multiple attribute changes into a single reconfiguration.
+Multiple attribute changes will be combined into one configuration update:

 element.startBatchUpdate()